mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 ---------------------

 .. image:: /images/making-azalea/Azelea_01_trunk-.png
-    :alt: starting with the trunk and reference image
+    :alt: Starting with the trunk and reference image.

 First we make a bunch of branches.
 I picked a slightly darker color here than usual, because I know that I’ll be painting over these branches with the lighter colors later on.
 Look at the reference how branches are formed.

 .. image:: /images/making-azalea/Azelea_02_drawing-flowers.png
-    :alt: making the outline of the flowers
+    :alt: Making the outline of the flowers.

 Then we make an approximation of a single flower on a layer.
 We make a few of these, all on separate layers.
 We also do not color pick the red, but we guess at it.
 This is good practice, so we can learn to analyze a color as well as how to use our color selector.
 If we’d only pick colors, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.

 .. image:: /images/making-azalea/Azelea_03_filling-flowers.png
-    :alt: coloring the details and filling the flowers
+    :alt: Coloring the details and filling the flowers.

 I chose to make the flower shape opaque quickly by using the *behind* blending mode.
 This’ll mean Krita is painting the new pixels behind the old ones.
 Very useful for quickly filling up shapes, just don’t forget to go back to *normal* once you’re done.

 .. image:: /images/making-azalea/Azelea_04_finished-setup.png
-    :alt: finished setup for making azalea
+    :alt: Finished setup for making azalea.

 Now, we’ll put the flowers in the upper left corner, and group them.
 You can group by making a group layer, and selecting the flower layers in your docker with the :kbd:`Ctrl +` |mouseleft| shortcut and dragging them into the group.
 The reason why we’re putting them in the upper left corner is because we’ll be selecting them a lot, and Krita allows you to select layers with the :kbd:`R +` |mouseleft| shortcut on the canvas quickly.
 Just hold the :kbd:`R` key and |mouseleft| the pixels belonging to the layer you want, and Krita will select the layer in the Layer docker.